evandrosouza-developer/Tester-ps2-msx/README.md

 ## Hardware and Setup for Blue Pill:

-  You will obviously need a STM32F103C6T6 or a STM32F103C8T6 (F1 chip) or .
-I have used both chinese blue pills and generic black pills.
+You will obviously need a STM32F103C6T6 or a STM32F103C8T6 (F1 chip).
+I have used chinese blue pills.
 The software was made aiming in use of compatible processors, like GD32 for example.

 The software was made considering 8.000Mhz oscillator crystal, to clock the STM32 microcontroller chip at 72MHz.
 I tested with both STM32F103C6T6 and STM32F103C8T6.

 The connections are:

 1) Serial console:

   Config: 115200, 8, n, 1 (115200 bps, 8 bits, no parity, 1 stop bit);